Hebrews

 mnhsqhsomai (mimnhskomai) fut. pas.
 "I will remember" - The LXX uses a subj., but Hebrews opts for the future tense to underline the sense of "will never ever remember."

-ou mh "no more' - Double negative emphasizing the "never"; "I will never ever remember."
+ou mh + fut. "no more" - An emphatic negation using the volitive future instead of the subjunctive mnhsqw; "I will never ever remember."

 v18